| Soil Formation - IntroductionAll soils initially come from rocks, this is termed the ‘parent

 are important factors affecting both the form and rate of physical

+and chemical weathering of the parent material.
 The formation of soils can be seen as a combination of the products

 of weathering, of structural development of the soil, of differentiation